k8ssandra/k8ssandra-operator/docs/content/en/tasks/multi-cluster/_index.md

 * Create a secret for the kubeconfig in the control plane custer
 * Create a ClientConfig in the control plane cluster that references the secret.

-Suppose we have two clusters with context names `kind-k8ssandra-0` and `kind-k8ssandra-1`.
-The control plane is running in `kind-k8ssandra-0`.
+Suppose we have two clusters with context names `kind-k8ssandra-0` and `kind-k8ssandra-1` and the control plane is running in `kind-k8ssandra-0`.
 We want to create a ClientConfig for `kind-k8ssandra-1`.
 This can be accomplished by running the
 following: